v12technology/fluxtion/docs/sections/gettingstarted/developer-workflow.md

 The interpreted version is refactored into [the aot package]({{page.example_src}}/aot/)

+### Aot builder
+Refactor the processor building code into [PermissionAotBuilder]({{page.example_src}}/aot/PermissionAotBuilder.java) that will be called as part of the build process by the maven plugin.
+We may have to resolve source code generation issues at this point:

+{% highlight java %}
+public class PermissionAotBuilder implements FluxtionGraphBuilder {
+    @Override
+    public void buildGraph(EventProcessorConfig eventProcessorConfig) {
+        eventProcessorConfig.addNode(new CommandExecutor(new CommandAuthorizerNode()));
+    }

+    @Override
+    public void configureGeneration(FluxtionCompilerConfig compilerConfig) {
+        compilerConfig.setClassName("PermittedCommandProcessor");
+        compilerConfig.setPackageName("com.fluxtion.example.devworkflow.aot.generated");
+    }
+}

+{% endhighlight %}

 ### AOT Unit test
 The [sample unit test]({{page.example_test}}/aot/CommandExecutorTest.java) is updated to use the AOT processor with this line changed